duke-aihealth-ds-fellowship/pytorch-template/README.md

 # template
-A template for AI projects in python
+A template for data science projects in python